garbagetown/guideline/source_en/Overview/ApplicationLayering.rst

 Form
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Form's mainly responsibilities are following.
+Form's main responsibilities are the following:

 * Represents the form of HTML. (sending form information to the Controller, or outputting the processing result data to form of HTML)
-* Definitions of input validation rules. (adding annotations of Bean Validation)
+* Defines validation rules for input data. (by adding annotations of Bean Validation)

 In Spring MVC, form object are the POJO class that store request parameters.
 It is called as form backing bean.